-Exhibits feature tanks, planes, jeeps, uniforms, weapons, equipment and much more.
 Admission is FREE.
-Our hours are Wednesday to Sunday 10 am to 4 pm.
+Our hours are Tuesday to Sunday 10 am to 4 pm.
 A picture ID is required for adults to enter Camp Mabry, but the post is OPEN to the public.
-We do 3 battle reenactments a year for the public in April, May and November.
+Guided tours are available for groups of 12 or more.
+These tours are free.

 Also museum staff is available Monday to Friday 7 am to 5 pm to answer questions, do research requests, or take appointments for special requests.
-The museum has the World War I service cards for every Texan who served during the war, Army, Navy and Marine.
-In addition we have extensive archives and a research library focused on Texas Military.
+The museum has an extensive archive and a research library focused on Texas Military.